-‘Unlike men, women have a remarkable variety of orgasmic experiences’
+‘Women have a remarkable variety of orgasmic experiences’

 Today, the debate is stuck over whether an orgasm can be produced through vaginal stimulation alone, or if arousal of the external clitoris is always necessary.

 A new review by Concordia researchers, published in Socioaffective Neuroscience & Psychology, details the vast potential women have to experience orgasms from one or more sources of sensory input.

 In the review, senior author Jim Pfaus, a psychology professor from the Faculty of Arts and Science, and his co-authors — Mayte Parada, a postdoctoral fellow at McGill University who undertook the research while pursuing her PhD at Concordia, as well as Concordia graduate students Gonzalo Quintana Zunino and Conall Mac Cionnaith — look into the evolution of the clitoral versus vaginal orgasm debate.

 They arrive at a new understanding of the female orgasm that incorporates the external clitoral glans, the internal region around the G-spot, the cervix and sensory stimulation of non-genital areas such as the nipples.